 Here are a few things to look for:

 Screen uniformity is extremely important as well.
-This boils down to how effectively the TV distributes its backlight.
+With an LCD TV, this boils down to how effectively the TV distributes its backlight.
 A good backlight setup will appear flawless and unnoticeable, while the appearance of spots or patches suggests poor screen uniformity.
-This phenomenon is referred to as 'flashlighting' if there are smaller spots with uneven backlight levels, and 'clouding' if an entire area is affected by poor screen uniformity.
-This phenomenon generally does not affect plasma or OLED TVs, which do not utilize a backlight like an LCD TV does.
+OLED TVs do not utilize a backlight, and display perfect screen uniformity at all times.

 Manufacturers like to throw around large contrast ratio numbers to give the impression of superior picture quality.
 Outside of each respective manufacturer's products, this number is just about meaningless.
-A simple explanation of contrast ratio is the difference between the brightest image the TV can display and the darkest image the TV can display (black level).
-You'll sometimes see 'infinite contrast ratio' - this is pure marketing, and usually refers to certain technological tricks that higher-performing TVs use to enhance picture quality.
+A simple explanation of contrast ratio is the difference between the brightest image the TV can display and the darkest image the TV can display (black level). rtings.com has an excellent library of native contrast ratios, which is a useful comparison tool if you're stuck deciding between two TVs.

 Not all HDTVs perform well with standard definition content.
 Don't be surprised if you connect your old DVD player or game console to your brand new HDTV and the resulting picture isn't crystal-clear.

 Without getting into too much detail, here’s a brief explanation: the native resolution of a new HDTV is far higher than what standard definition devices can output.
 This means that your TV will try to convert the standard definition signal (usually 480i or 480p) into high definition (720p, 1080p, or even 4K) to fill the screen, and the results are not always pretty.
 On the other hand, high definition content will look fantastic on a high definition TV.